 - You want to convey professionalism.
 A business address can make you look more reputable and established than a home address.

-5 ways to get a business mailing address
+How to get a business address or business mailing address

-Below are five methods for getting a business mailing address:
+Below are five options for getting a business mailing address:

 - Reserve a PO box.
+When highlighting how to get a business address, this is one of the most straightforward methods.
 A post office (PO) box is a lockable, numbered box at a post office.
 It comes with a PO box address or a real street address you can give out to others.
 When you reserve a PO box at USPS for a fee, it gets assigned to you or your business.
 You can choose the PO box size that fits your needs.
 You can pick up the mail that collects in your PO box at your convenience.

-- Get a virtual mailbox.
+- Register for a virtual mailbox.
 A virtual mailbox is a digital mailbox.
 It comes with a physical street address.
-But the actual mailbox lives on the web.
-Mail sent to the virtual mailbox gets scanned and digitized.
-You can then access the digitized mail from your computer, phone or tablet.
+But the actual mailbox lives online.
+Content sent to the virtual mailbox gets scanned and digitized.
+You can then read the digitized mail from your computer, phone or tablet.
 Virtual mailbox service providers include Earth Class Mail and Traveling Mailbox.

 - Rent a business mailbox.
 UPS has a mailbox rental service that grants you a lockable box at one of its stores for a fee.
 The mailbox comes with a real street address.

-- Buy or lease office space.
+- Rent or buy a business address, such as an office space.
 This is the priciest but also the most permanent option.
 Use the street address of the building in which you work as your business mailing address.